-- Obtain a P6 spin column and mix well to obtain a uniform slurry.
-Alternatively, if using dry P6 resin, add a small amount (approximately 250 mg) to 1.3 mL of water and mix into a uniform slurry. - 2.
-Add 500 μ L of the P6 slurry to 1.5 mL water in the vial that came with the column packing station (usually a standard HPLC vial). - 3.
-Add a clean micro stir bar to the vial and place the vial in the chamber of the column packing station.
-Set the stirrer to a medium speed. - 4.
-Cut a piece of 0.03 inch I.D.
-PEEK tubing to approximately 14 cm and fit it with a finger tight 1/16" male connector and pre-column filter on one end.
-Ensure that the filter is sufficiently tight that it will not move during the packing process. - 5.
-Place the PEEK tubing (open end first) through the lid of the packing station.
-Assemble the lid onto the packing station and push the open end of the PEEK tubing down into the vial containing the slurry until it is approximately 3 mm from the bottom (making sure that the stir bar can move freely) Figure S6a - 6.
-Tighten the lid to the column packing station and tighten the swage nut to firmly hold the PEEK tubing in place.
-Figure S6b - !Caution ensure that the packing station lid and swage nut are securely tightened prior to opening the gas valve.
-Failure to securely tighten either part could result in a dangerous release of pressure.

-Critical step it is easy to crush thin wall PEEK tubing if the nut is overtightened.
-Tighten the swage nut so that the tubing cannot be easily removed by hand, but not so tight that the tubing is crushed.

-7. Set the pressure regulator to 100-200 psi and slowly open the valve on the column packing station being careful to keep your body and eyes clear of the packing station.
+- 1 Obtain a P6 spin column and mix well to obtain a uniform slurry.
+Alternatively, if using dry P6 resin, add a small amount (~250 mg) to 1.3 ml of water and mix into a uniform slurry. - 2 Add $500 \,\mu$ l of the P6 slurry to 1.5 ml of water in the vial that came with the column-packing station (usually a standard HPLC vial). - 3 Add a clean micro stir bar to the vial and place the vial in the chamber of the column-packing station.
+Set the stirrer to a medium speed. - 4 Cut a piece of 0.03-in. i.d.
+PEEK tubing to ~14 cm and fit it with a finger-tight 1/16 in. male connector and pre-column filter on one end.
+Ensure that the filter is sufficiently tight that it will not move during the packing process. - 5 Place the PEEK tubing (open end first) through the lid of the packing station.
+Assemble the lid onto the packing station and push the open end of the PEEK tubing down into the vial containing the slurry until it is ~3 mm from the bottom (making sure that the stir bar can move freely) (Supplementary Fig. 9a-c). - Tighten the lid to the column-packing station and tighten the swage nut to firmly hold the PEEK tubing in place. - !CAUTION Ensure that the packing station lid and swage nut are securely tightened before opening the gas valve.
+Failure to securely tighten either part could result in a dangerous release of pressure. - ▲ CRITICAL STEP It is easy to crush thin-wall PEEK tubing if the nut is overtightened.
+Tighten the swage nut so that the tubing cannot be easily removed by hand, but not so tight that the tubing is crushed. - 7 Set the pressure regulator to 100-200 p.s.i. and slowly open the valve on the column-packing station, being careful to keep your body and eyes clear of the packing station.
 Listen and visually inspect for leaks.
-Proper function will be indicated by a slow drip of solution (about one drop every 5 seconds) from the end of the column.
+Proper function will be indicated by a slow drip of solution (about one drop every 5 s) from the end of the column.

-- 8. After approximately ten minutes, slowly relieve the pressure and inspect the column and slurry. - Critical step If the slurry has gone dry, you can reform it by adding 1.5 mL of water.
-The packing process can then be repeated 1-2 more times to ensure that the column is sufficiently packed.
-Narrower tubing may take longer packing times, higher packing pressure, or multiple rounds of packing. - 9.
-Trim the open end of the PEEK tubing to approximately 12 cm (length can be adjusted to your preference or application) and fit the open end with a finger tight fitting and precolumn filter. - 10.
-Attach the column to an HPLC and flush with 200 mM ammonium acetate at 50-100 μL/min for at least 30 minutes.
-Ensure that the HPLC pressure is stable (likely between 100-200 psi depending on length of column) and not increasing over time.
+- 8 After ~10 min, slowly relieve the pressure and inspect the column and slurry. - ▲ CRITICAL STEP If the slurry in the packing station has gone dry, you can reform it by adding 1.5 ml of water.
+The packing process (Steps 5-8) can then be repeated one to two more times to ensure that the column is sufficiently packed.
+Narrower tubing may take longer packing times, higher packing pressure or multiple rounds of packing. - 9 Trim the open end of the PEEK tubing to ~12 cm (length can be adjusted to your preference or application) and fit the open end with a finger-tight fitting and precolumn filter. - 10 Attach the column to an HPLC and flush with 200 mM ammonium acetate at 50-100 μl/min for ≥30 min.
+Ensure that the HPLC pressure is stable (probably between 100 and 400 p.s.i. depending on the length of column) and not increasing over time.

-- 11. Inject 5 μ L of a 1 mg/mL BSA solution several times onto the column to passivate any sites that may adsorb protein.
-Flush the column with ammonium acetate for 30 more minutes. - 12.
-When not in use, cap the column ends and store at 4 °C.
+11 With a mobile phase flow rate of $50-100 \mu l/min$, inject $5 \mu l$ of a 1-mg/mL BSA solution several times onto the column to passivate any sites that may adsorb protein.
+Flush the column with ammonium acetate for an additional 30 min.